-All recent iPhones and cellular-capable iPads come with SIM (subscribe identity module) card slots on their sides.
-A SIM card is how your carrier provides all the information your device needs to get on their network and access the voice and data services linked to your account.
-There may be times when you'll beed to swap the SIM card in your iPhone or iPad.
-If you upgrade to a new device you'll have to move the SIM card to that new device.
-If you're traveling and want to use a local SIM to avoid roaming charges, you'll have to swap it in.
-If something goes wrong with your SIM card you may even need to replace it.
-Whatever the reason, it's a super simple process and all you need is an Apple SIM-card remover tool or just a plain old paper clip!
+All iPhones and cellular-capable iPads come with SIM card slots on their sides.
+A SIM (subscriber identity module) card is how your carrier provides all the information your device needs to get on their network and access the voice and data services linked to your account; if you travel internationally or plan to switch carriers, you may need to swap the SIM card in your iPhone or iPad.

-The only thing you need in order to remove the SIM card in your iPhone or iPad is an Apple SIM card remover tool (which comes included in the box in some countries, especially when you buy an unlocked device) or a small bent paperclip.
+The only thing you need in order to remove the SIM card in your iPhone or iPad is an Apple SIM card remover tool (included in the box in some countries, especially when you buy an unlocked device) or a small, bent paper clip.

 Find where your SIM tray is located on your iPhone or iPad model